knschuckmann/pet_project/README.md

 # Dsl
 Even thogh Domain Specific Language (DSL) does not contibute to my project, I created a small code snipped that can be found here and does exemplify the function of DSL's: [dsl_script.py](https://github.com/knschuckmann/pet_project/blob/master/DSL/dsl_script.py)

+This is a self written DSL and could be applied to any written script as a parser with some minor changes.

 # Functional Programing

 [only final data structures](https://github.com/knschuckmann/pet_project/blob/master/play.py#L13)